fluca1978/fluca1978.github.io/_posts/2017-09-24-Perl6ClassesAtGlance.md

 $me.surname() = 'FERRARI';
 ```

-while the following is still wrong:
+while the following is wrong:

 ```perl
 my $me = Person.new( name => 'Luca', surname => 'Ferrari', age => 39 );
 $me.surname( 'FERRARI' );
 ```

+The truth is that the member is not accessed via an *lvalue method*, more on this later, in the meantime assume it is like this.

 What if our members have been declared private?
 No accessor will be generated in this case: